-Sarah Wheeler joined HousingWire in November 2013 as Content Editor, serving HousingWire and HousingWire.com.
-She was promoted to Magazine Editor in May 2015.
-Sarah brings extensive experience in both newspaper journalism and marketing.
+Sarah Wheeler is the Managing Editor for HW Content Solutions.
+She joined HousingWire in November 2013 as Content Editor and was quickly promoted to Magazine Editor.
+Sarah has an extensive background in journalism and marketing.

 Compared to the sound and fury surrounding TRID, when it seemed every other conversation or article was counting down the days until the deadline, the industry’s anticipation and preparation for HMDA changes seems eerily calm.
 It’s possible that after a decade of adjusting to multiple business-changing regulations, lenders and other mortgage companies have become adept at incorporating new requirements into their processes.
 It’s also possible they have compliance fatigue.
 Either way, the updated HMDA reporting requirements represent a new set of risks that lenders need to pay attention to.

 Richard Cordray is officially out at the CFPB, and although the bureau and the White House are battling it out over who gets to name the interim director, a change in direction is all but assured.
 Whoever takes the helm at the bureau should use the opportunity to correct some of the most onerous practices at the regulator.
 Here are three critical steps.

 First Community Mortgage raised more than $60,000 for local charities at the recent Tyler Morrissey Golf Tournament in Murfreesboro, Tennessee.
 The charities benefiting from the tournament include Christmas for the Children, Baylor Bramble Family, a domestic violence center, Court Appointed Special Advocates and FCM Cares/JC Gordon Memorial Scholarship.